seakhtar/nsf-sbir/pages/landing.md

   image:
   callout:
     alt:
-    text: Unlock your potential with equity-free funding.
-    subtext: Transform your innovative idea into a scalable product or service.
+    text: Equity-free funding to transform your innovative idea into a scalable product or service.
   button:
     href: /how-to-apply/
     text: "Start your application (Deadline: June 14, 2017)"